blocknetdx/blocknet-docs/blocknetDXtrader-setup.md

  * If you don’t have a .conf file started you will need to open up a text editor to create one.

- * Navigate to [Wallet Configurations](https://github.com/BlocknetDX/blocknet-docs/blob/master/walletsCONF.md) and copy/paste the configuration information for the wallet you are running. (this can be added to what is already present in file if you have “addnodes” or other configurations already):
+ * Navigate to [Wallet Configurations](https://github.com/BlocknetDX/blocknet-docs/blob/master/walletsCONF.md) and copy/paste the configuration information for the wallet you are running. (this can be added to what is already present in the file if you have “addnodes” or other configurations already):
    * Eg. bitcoin.conf

    ```